Peanut Butter Pie Recipe with Chocolate Ganache Topping

 Looking for the best peanut butter pie recipe?
 This no-bake dessert combines a silky peanut butter filling, Oreo cookie crust, and rich chocolate ganache.
 Learn the history of peanut butter pie, get step-by-step instructions, fun Halloween decorating tips, and storage ideas.

-Reese’s peanut butter cups have been a Halloween staple since their debut in 1928, and this peanut butter pie recipe captures everything people love about them, only bigger and better.
-A silky, no-bake peanut butter cheesecake filling set inside a crisp Oreo crust, then finished with a glossy layer of chocolate ganache, it’s essentially a giant peanut butter cup transformed into pie form.
+Reese’s peanut butter cups have been a staple Halloween candy since their debut in 1928, and this peanut butter pie recipe captures everything people love about them, only bigger and better.
+A silky, no-bake peanut butter cheesecake filling set inside a chocolatey Oreo pie crust, then finished with a glossy layer of chocolate ganache, this peanut butter pie is essentially a giant peanut butter cup transformed into pie form.

 a slice of no bake peanut butter pie in an oreo crust with a ganache topping on a floral plate

-What is No-Bake Cheesecake Filling
+What is No-Bake Cheesecake Filling?

 In the 1960s, Jell-O popularized the idea of no-bake cheesecake by releasing a boxed cheesecake mix.
 Each box came with two packets: one for a crumb-style crust and another for the filling.
 The filling mix contained dried cheese powder and stabilizers, and the instructions only called for adding milk to create a quick cheesecake-style dessert.
 You can still find this boxed mix in stores today.